-Conventional loans, also known as “conforming loans,” are insured by Fannie Mae and Freddie Mac, and have varying loan limits based on the property’s location.
+Conventional loans, also known as “conforming loans,” are insured by Fannie Mae and Freddie Mac, and have varying loan limits based on the property’s location (please see Understanding Conforming Loan Limits for more details and a link to the FHFA county loan limit map).

 Conventional loans require PMI (Private Mortgage Insurance) if the loan to value exceeds 80%, however you may be able to obtain a conventional loan without PMI with less than 20% down if a subordinate lien is obtained.